aidanblume/Ins/Docs/Model/Model 1/Model Report.md

 # Model Report
-_A report to provide details on a specific experiment (model) - possibly one of many_
+_A report to provide details on a specific experiment (model) - possibly one of many._

-If applicable, the Automated Modeling and Reporting utility developed by Microsoft TDSP team can be used to generate reports, which can provide contents for most of the sections in this model report.
 ## Analytic Approach
 * What is target definition
 * What are inputs (description)